RTOSExploration/lctes2023-artifact/README.md

 │   ├── ...                  # More applications
 │   ├── summarize.sh         # Bash script to generate the summaries
-│   └── summary.txt          # Summary of results for all apps in the dataset (Table 1 in paper) └── HalVD                    # The static analysis tool
+│   └── summary.txt          # Summary of results for all apps in the dataset (Table 1 in paper) ├── apps                     # Repositories of applications
+├── toolchain                # Compilation toolchain for Arm ├── bin-wrapper              # Wrapper for wllvm
+└── HalVD                    # The static analysis tool
 ```